Villa of the Mysteries: Frescoes

-The villa is named for the paintings Room 5, which are in the Second Style and dated to about 70-60 BC.
+The villa is named for the paintings Room 5, which are true frescoes in the Second Style and dated to about 70-60 BC.
 Although the actual subject of the frescoes is debated, the most common interpretation is that they depict the initiation of a woman into matrimony in accordance with the Dionysian Mysteries, a mystery cult devoted to the god known to the Romans as Bacchus.
 Specific rites were required to become a member.
 A key feature that helps to identify these scenes as Bacchic is the depiction of maenads, the deity's female followers.
 These devotees are often shown dancing with swirling drapery on painted Greek pottery from the sixth century BC onward.
 There are many different interpretations of the frescoes, but they are commonly believed to depict a religious rite in some form.
 A common theory is that the frescoes depict a bride initiating into the Bacchic Mysteries in preparation for marriage.
 In this hypothesis, the elaborate costume worn by the main figure is believed to be wedding apparel.

 Restorations

 The famous frescoes of the villa were first discovered in 1909, but they were soon damaged by a combination of poor protection from the elements and an earthquake that occurred in June.
-The major problems that developed were damp and salt-residues that leached from the ground, causing white stains to appear on the surface of the paintings.
+Salt residue from the ground caused white stains to appear on the surface of the paintings, and the pigments began to fade in the sun.
 To counteract this, large sections of the frescoes were removed and re-attached after the walls were rebuilt with new stone to better resist the damp and salt leaching.

 According to the preservation methods prevalent at the time, coatings of wax and petroleum were applied to remove the residues and provide protection, which accounts for the glossy sheen which was characteristic of the frescoes in the 20th/early 21st centuries.
-These coatings proved remarkably effective in protecting the paintings from further damage, but one side effect was that they distorted the original colouring, making the red background appear darker than the original pigment.
+These coatings proved remarkably effective in protecting the paintings from further damage, but distorted the original colouring, making the red background appear darker than the original pigment.
 Later in 1909, a German team of archaeologists undertook further restorations onsite.

 Between 2013 and 2015, restorations were undertaken on the frescoes using modern techniques.
-This included treatment with the antibiotic amoxicillin, which removed the manganese dioxide that had leached into the paintings from the ground, and the streptococci bacteria which feed on the pigments and cause deterioration.
-Other treatment included the analysis and restoration of the original colour tones, after laser technology was used to remove the layers of wax and petroleum applied in the early 20th century.
+Laser technology was used to remove the layers of wax and petroleum applied in the early 20th century, allowing analysis and restoration of the original colour tones to be done.
+The frescoes were also treated with the antibiotic amoxicillin, which removed the manganese dioxide that had leached into the paintings from the ground, and the streptococci bacteria which feed on the pigments and cause deterioration.